nymea/nymea-wiki/User-Interface.md

 At the moment there are Apps for Android and iOS in develoment.
 It will take some time until it can be downloaded in the App-Stores.
 For the Android users is a alpha prototype [App available](https://guh.guru/downloads/mobileapp/guh-mobile_0.1.0_android-debug.apk).

+The source code for the Apps are available here.

+Iphone Users can use instead Ionic to http://ionicframework.com/getting-started/

 ***

 * **Settings Screen**